 About Box-Toppers’ team abbreviations

-Red Sox pitcher Chris Sale is Wednesday’s Box-Toppers Player of the Day and rises to fourth place in season player rankings.
+Red Sox pitcher Chris Sale is Wednesday’s Box-Toppers Player of the Day and rises to sixth place in season player rankings.

 Sale struck out 12 over seven scoreless innings, allowing six hits and one walk, in the 4-2 win over the Rangers.

-Sale earns 2.0 Box-Toppers points for being Player of the Day, giving him 14.7 for the season, rising from sixth to fourth place in season player rankings, third among American League pitchers, behind overall leader Luis Severino of the Yankees (16.7 points) and Jose Berrios of the Twins (14.7).
+Sale earns 2.0 Box-Toppers points for being Player of the Day, giving him 13.7 for the season, rising from 10th to sixth place in season player rankings, fourth among American League pitchers.
 Sale led all players in Box-Toppers points in 2017 with 25.1.

-Sale also now has 126.2 career Box-Toppers points, 39th-most among all players since 1995, when Box-Toppers tracking began.
-He trails 38th-ranked player Mariano Rivera (126.4).
-Sale ranks 12th among active players in career points.
+Sale also now has 125.2 career Box-Toppers points, 12th among active players in career points.

 National League Player of the Day—Mets pitcher Jacob deGrom struck out seven over eight scoreless innings, allowing five hits and one walk, in the 3-0, 10-inning win over the Phillies. deGrom did not earn the win, picking up a no-decision, because the game was in a scoreless tie when he exited.